itispx/forex-trade-app/apps/server/src/middleware/docs/check-token.md

-The code above defines a middleware function for checking the authenticity of an access token.
+This file defines a middleware function for checking the authenticity of an access token.

 The middleware function is of the `RequestHandler` type, which is a type provided by the `express` module for request handling middlewares.
 It takes four arguments: the request object, the response object, the next middleware function in the chain, and a type parameter for the request data.